neos/BuildEssentials/Crowdin/README.rst

 	php Build/BuildEssentials/Download.php `pwd`/crowdin.json

-The updates the XLIFF files with translations from crowdin, review and commit as you like.
+This updates the XLIFF files with translations from Crowdin; review and commit as you like.

 To remove all generated ``crowdin.yaml`` files again use::